wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Integration**](integrations.html)</td>
-<td markdown="span">Integrations are one easy way to get data from external systems into Wavefront.
-Wavefront supports [**over 160 integrations**](label_integrations%20list.html) with common Web, cloud, monitoring, and other applications and services.
+<td markdown="span">Integrations are one easy way to set up a data pipeline from an external system.
+We support [**over 200 integrations**](label_integrations%20list.html) with common Web, cloud, monitoring, and other applications and services.
 For cloud integrations such as AWS, setup is automated.
 For other integrations, you follow setup steps which usually involve changes to a configuration file. </td>
 </tr>
 <tr>
 <td><strong><big>M</big></strong></td>